haf/Flotten/README.md

    code but as an atom in the erlang implementation
  * The Erlang implementation implements RPC primitives, I haven't handled things such as message duplication, sequencing (will do both on Actor level) yet.

+Since I'm using a logical clock to keep track of what timeout notifications to ignore, it might be a good idea to implement the pid/ActorRef as a core feature of the extended actor library, and then let each receive, fork, join, send and internal event update the clock component and having forks and the creation of new actors create new ids.
+See the paper on [Interval Tree Clocks][6] and my [initial hacks][7] at implementing them.

 ### Moving parts: